 - Realistic expectations

-To find out if LASIK surgery is the best option for you, schedule a free, no obligation consultation with Dr. Keith Walter through our website.
+To find out if LASIK surgery is the best option for you, schedule a consultation with Dr. Keith Walter through our website.

 If you have questions regarding consultations or our fee screenings, please dial 336-716-2305 during regular office hours.

 A complete dilated eye examination and specialized computer measurement of the shape of your cornea is performed.
 Dr. Walter examines your eyes and reviews this information in light of your visual needs for work and leisure, then provides you with options and recommendations for refractive surgery.